kmanditereza/edge-ai-standards-mqtt/Standards for Edge AI System Compatability with MQTT.md

 Note: Templates may be the right solution for custom ML result data types such as classifications, segmentations, etc.
 Explainability and drift (calculated locally by the model) could extend the top-level payload definitions?

+### Payload data format tradeoffs: XML vs. JSON vs. Protobuf
+When publishing data to an MQTT broker, there are a number of ways of encoding information.
+The three most commonn types include XML, JSON, and Protobuf.

+#### XML

+#### JSON

+#### Protobuf

+#### Recommendation

 ### Model format-specific payloads
+Maching learning applications at the edge are primarily focused on providing two types of outputs (1) predictions about things the _may_ happen in the future and (2) insights translated from unstructured sources (audio, video, etc.) into structured insights (classification or detection).
+Downstream systems require detailed information in order to make use of these outputs...
 #### Tensor
 For tensors, it might be best to use the Sparkplug dataset definition
 #### Classification